Fire and rescue services

 Kidnapping occurs across the world with political, ideological, and criminal motives.
 Foreigners, including Australians, have been kidnapped overseas whilst travelling.
 Kidnaps can happen anywhere, anytime, including in destinations that are typically at lower risk.

 Kidnapping is a risk in Egypt.
-Terrorists have targeted foreign nationals.
-There is a high threat of terrorist kidnappings in South and North Sinai.
-Terrorist attacks occur frequently in these areas.
+There is a threat of terrorist kidnappings in North Sinai.
+Terrorist attacks have occurred frequently in this area and have targeted foreign nationals.

 If, despite our advice, you travel to an area with a high risk of kidnapping, our ability to provide consular assistance in these destinations will be limited.